Ao28th28thedev/Ao28th28thedev/README.md

 This repository features dynamic modpacks, you will be able to toggle mods as you see fit, and be able to combine multiple mods together for dynamic modpacks.

-Currently, the only version that supports modpacks are 1-30-0 and 1-50-0, but there are plans to add more versions in the future!
+Currently, these are the versions that support modpacks:
+ - 1-30-0
+ - 1-50-0

 ## List of Versions!